tradle/why-hypercore/README.md

-# Personal Data in multi-device world <!-- omit in toc -->
 We are working on the idea that Personal Comuting is entering a new major cycle, which will be based on [software defined networks](https://github.com/tradle/simplecloud/blob/main/README.md), software-defined compute and software-defined storage for personal use.

-As we are exploring here the design for data management in multi-device world using our chosen framework, Hypercore.
+We will be covering here the design for data management in the multi-device world, using our chosen framework, Hypercore.
 You can find a lot more information on Hypercore in this [rapidly growing FAQ](FAQ.md).

-Take a look at Issues on this repository for the themes we are actively experimenting with.
+Take a look at the Issues on this [Git repository](https://github.com/tradle/why-hypercore/issues) for the development plan.

 - [What is Hypercore?](#what-is-hypercore)
   - [Monopolies are not good](#monopolies-are-not-good)